Gunnhild, Mother of Kings: Orkney and Jorvik

 According to the Icelandic sagas, Eric set sail with his family and his retainers to Orkney, where they settled for a number of years.
 During that time Eric was acknowledged as "King of Orkney" by its de facto rulers, the jarls Arnkel and Erlend Turf-Einarsson.
 Gunnhild went with Eric to Jorvik when, at the invitation of Bishop Wulfstan, the erstwhile Norwegian king settled as client king over northern England.
 At Jorvik, both Eric and Gunnhild may have been baptized.

 Following Eric's loss of Jorvik and subsequent death at the Battle of Stainmore (954), the survivors of the battle brought word of the defeat to Gunnhild and her sons in Northumberland.
 Taking with them all that they could, they set sail for Orkney, where they exacted tribute from the new jarl, Thorfinn Skullsplitter.

 Ultimately, however, Gunnhild decided to move on; marrying her daughter Ragnhild to Jarl Thorfinn's son Arnfinn, she took her other children and set sail for Denmark.

-It is worth noting that some modern historians call into question the identification of the Eric who ruled over Jorvik with Eric Bloodaxe.
+Some modern historians call into question the identification of the Eric who ruled over Jorvik with Eric Bloodaxe.
 None of the English sources for Eric's reign in Northumbria identify him as Norwegian or as the son of Harald Fairhair.
 A thirteenth-century letter from Edward I to Pope Boniface VIII identifies Eric as Scottish in origin.
 Lappenberg, Plummer and Todd, writing in the late nineteenth century, identified Eric as a son of Harald Bluetooth, a claim Downham discounts as untenable.
 Downham, however, regards Eric the king of Jorvik as a distinct individual from Eric Bloodaxe, and thus views Gunnhild's sojourn in Orkney and Jorvik as the construct of later saga-writers who conflated different characters between the eleventh and thirteenth centuries.